MikaVainio/VarastoGUI/studentcard.md

 # Studentcard

-This branch is for developping a stand alone GUI and an application to create and print student cards with a specialized card printer.
+This branch is for developping a stand alone GUI and an application code to create and print student cards with a specialized card printer.

 The GUI is designed as follows: